|

 Personal | email me search me |

-| FXXP / ToC / He Wu Dongtian / Guqin and Orchids | Listen to my recording 聽錄音 / 首頁 |
+FXXP / ToC / He Wu Dongtian / Guqin and Orchids / Henan province | Listen to my recording 聽錄音 / 首頁 |

 73. Fragrant Orchids

-- (Yu mode, standard tuning: 5 6 1 2 3 5 6 ) |
+- Yu mode,2 standard tuning: 5 6 1 2 3 5 6 |

 佩蘭

-Pei Lan 1 |
+Pei Lan 3 |

-Pei Lan is one of the most commonly seen pieces in early handbooks, found in 13 handbooks before 1644, and in a total of 41 up to 1893.2 Several aspects of it are puzzling, including its late but then common attribution to the famous 13th century qin player Mao Minzhong,3 its varying versions and associated stories, and its modality.
+Several aspects of this melody are puzzling, including its late but then common attribution to the famous 13th century qin player Mao Minzhong, its varying versions and associated stories, and its modality.

-Xilutang Qintong (1549) and several other handbooks preface Pei Lan with a melody called He Wu Dongtian (Cranes Dance in the Grotto-Heaven).
+Xilutang Qintong (1525) and several other handbooks preface Pei Lan with a melody called He Wu Dongtian (Cranes Dance in the Grotto-Heaven).
 The connection is not explicit, but the mention of dancing cranes makes it seem quite natural.
-Some commentary with He Wu Dongtian says the melody may go back to the famous Song dynasty collection Zixia Dong Pu (now lost).6 This is particularly interesting in light of the occasional attributions of Pei Lan to Mao Minzhong.
+Some commentary with He Wu Dongtian says the melody may go back to the famous Song dynasty collection Zixia Dong Pu (now lost).9 This is particularly interesting in light of the occasional attributions of Pei Lan to Mao Minzhong.

 Qinyuan Xinchuan Quanbian (1670), which also attributes the piece to Mao, is the only handbook to connect the story with the line in Qu Yuan's Li Sao that says he "took autumn orchids to make a garland".
-Here Pei Lan might be translated Pendant Orchids, or Garland of Orchids.10
+Here Pei Lan might be translated Pendant Orchids, or Garland of Orchids.14

 Two other early melodies concerning orchids are You Lan (Secluded Orchid), surviving in both a 7th century handcopy and in later handbooks; and Yi Lan (Flourishing Orchid), first surviving in Shen Qi Mi Pu (1425).
-The theme of the latter concerns Confucius comparing himself to a lonely orchid flourishing alone in a field.
+The theme of the latter concerns Confucius comparing himself to a solitary orchid flourishing alone in a field.
 The former may also have the same theme, or it may be more generally comparing rare beauty and virtue with what is more commonly found in society.

 Original Preface

-| 00.00 | 1. | Looking for a hidden isle on the Luo River (in Henan) | (XLTQT 1) | 00.37 | 2. | Picking herbs on Songshan (in Henan) | (XLTQT 2) | 01.41 | 3. | Clouds unfold at Shaoshi (an eastern peak of the Songshan range) | (XLTQT 3) | 02.22 | 4. | Resting ones' feet on a great rocky cliff | (XLTQT 4) | 02.56 | 5. | Heavenly crane at the jade bridge | (XLTQT 5) | 03.36 | 6. | In the footsteps of (Master) Fuqiu | (XLTQT 6) | 04.13 | 7. | An Elysian field where jade grows | (XLTQT 7) | 04.43 | 8. | Azure dragon and blue-green phoenix | (XLTQT 8, first half) | 05.12 | 9. | Azure dragon and blue-green phoenix (continued) | (XLTQT 8, second half) | 05.30 | (Ascending) cloud steps to an unexpected meeting | (XLTQT 9, first half) | 05.44 | 10. | (Ascending) cloud steps to an unexpected meeting (continued) | (XLTQT 9, second half) | 06.15 | 11. | Qin melody by a stone window | (XLTQT 10) | 07.08 | 12. | Orchid fragrance by the Jade River | (XLTQT 11, first half) | 07.35 | 13. | Orchid fragrance by the Jade River (continued) | (XLTQT 11, second half) | 07.55 | 14. | Cooked in the Daoist's golden alchemical container | (XLTQT 12) | 08.27 | 15. | Spirit infatuated by strange countryside | (XLTQT 13) | 08.54 | 16. | Turn one's head to look at the misty landscape | (XLTQT 14) | 09.39 | (Closing harmonics) | 09.50 | (End) |
+00.00 | 1. | Looking for a hidden isle on the Luo (River in Henan) | (XLTQT 1) | 00.37 | 2. | Picking herbs on Songshan (in Henan) | (XLTQT 2) | 01.41 | 3. | Clouds unfold at Shaoshi (a western peak of the Songshan range) | (XLTQT 3) | 02.22 | 4. | Resting ones' feet on a great rocky cliff | (XLTQT 4) | 02.56 | 5. | Heavenly crane at the jade bridge | (XLTQT 5) | 03.36 | 6. | In the footsteps of (Master) Fuqiu | (XLTQT 6) | 04.13 | 7. | An Elysian field where jade grows | (XLTQT 7) | 04.43 | 8. | Azure dragon and blue-green phoenix | (XLTQT 8, first half) | 05.12 | 9. | Azure dragon and blue-green phoenix (continued) | (XLTQT 8, second half) | 05.30 | (Ascending) cloud steps to an unexpected meeting | (XLTQT 9, first half) | 05.44 | 10. | (Ascending) cloud steps to an unexpected meeting (continued) | (XLTQT 9, second half) | 06.15 | 11. | Qin melody by a stone window | (XLTQT 10) | 07.08 | 12. | Orchid fragrance by the Jade River | (XLTQT 11, first half) | 07.35 | 13. | Orchid fragrance by the Jade River (continued) | (XLTQT 11, second half) | 07.55 | 14. | Cooked in the Daoist's golden alchemical container | (XLTQT 12) | 08.27 | 15. | Spirit infatuated by strange countryside | (XLTQT 13) | 08.54 | 16. | Turn one's head to look at the misty landscape | (XLTQT 14) | 09.39 | (Closing harmonics) | 09.50 | (End) |

 Footnotes (Shorthand references are explained on a